-With department approval, students with non-geoscience undergraduate degrees may be provisionally admitted on a non-regular degree-seeking basis.
+With approval, students with non-geoscience undergraduate degrees may be provisionally admitted on a non-regular degree-seeking basis.
 After successfully completing recommended courses for the appropriate undergraduate geoscience degree, provisionally-admitted students may be granted degree-seeking status.

 Teaching assistantships are awarded on a competitive basis only to incoming fully-admitted, graduate students in the thesis option degree program.
 Assistantship applications and all supporting materials should be submitted by March 31 for fall enrollment and October 1 for spring enrollment.
 International Graduate Teaching Assistants (GTA) must be certified by the School of Graduate Studies prior to serving in any GTA position.
 Interested international students should contact the School of Graduate Studies for more information.

 Thesis Option Program

 An additional 19 credit hours of graduate-level geosciences courses must be taken, of which 3-6 credit hours must be GEOG 5599 or GEOLOGY 5599.
 These courses will be selected in consultation with your thesis advisor.

 An additional 19 credit hours of graduate-level geosciences courses must be taken.
 Please choose from the following courses:

 |GEOG 5502||Environmental Remote Sensing and Digital Image Analysis||4|